AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 A quote can:

-- convert into a policy
+- Convert into a policy
-- not convert into a policy
+- Not convert into a policy

+Conversion status must not be stored directly.

-Conversion status must be calculated by matching quotes with policies.
+It must be calculated by matching `quotes.csv` with `policies.csv` through `quote_id`.

+Every policy purchase must originate from a quote.

 ---